 Overview of Internet Explorer

 Internet Explorer is the universal web browser developed and released by Microsoft.
 The current version of the browser is Internet Explorer 9, or IE9 for short.
-On March 14, 2011, Microsoft released this updated version of their web browser to the public.
+On March 14, 2011, Microsoft released this updated version of its web browser to the public.
 Strangely, IE9 was released outside of any other Windows release, unlike its predecessors that were typically released with a new version of Windows.

-While supporting embedded ICC, several CSS 3 properties, IE9 has become one of the last five major web browsers to have support for SVG, or Scalable Vector Graphics.
+While supporting embedded ICC, several CSS 3 properties, IE9 has become one of the last five major web browsers to have support for SVG or Scalable Vector Graphics.
 SVG is a family of specified XML-based graphics allowing for easily compressible images.
 This allows IE9 to run faster while loading many interactive or animated images.

 The user interface of IE9 included significant changes when compared to IE8 and earlier, including Pinned Sites, Security-enabled Download Managers, Enhanced Tabs, Add-on Performance Advisors, as well as a newer, more compact user interface.

-On it’s release date, IE9 was downloaded just under two and a half million times.
+On its release date, IE9 was downloaded just under two and a half million times.
 This shows not only does IE9 now compete with Firefox, Chrome, and Opera, but it may as well lead the pack in the future for Windows-based web browsers.

 What Problems are Associated with Internet Explorer?

 Just like all other web browsers, IE9 also has its fair share of CTDs, or “Crash to Desktop” problems.
 Typically, users lacking the correct versions of sibling software needed to run IE9 successfully cause these crashes.
-Whether it is the latest version of Java, or the latest version of Adobe Flash, there are more than a few factors that can lead to the crash of IE9.
+Whether it is the latest version of Java or the latest version of Adobe Flash, there are more than a few factors that can lead to the crash of IE9.

 Microsoft did integrate an interesting feature into IE9 called Compatibility View.
 This allows a user to view a website not designed to be viewed on a browser like IE9.
 However, this also causes users to have to keep compatibility view on for most of the time.